Advertisement

 While you might see hair loss on your head, the opposite can happen in other places.
 PCOS can cause hirsutism, or excess hair growth on your face, neck, chest or back.

-“Hirsutism isn’t harmful to your physical health, but it can cause emotional distress for some people,” notes Dr. Zuponcic.
+“Hirsutism isn’t harmful to your physical health, but it can cause emotional distress,” notes Dr. Zuponcic.
 “Hirsutism often responds well to birth control pills, spironolactone or both.”

 Acne and other PCOS skin problems can interfere with your self-confidence and enjoyment of life, but there’s hope.
 Your healthcare provider can help you find treatments to manage these issues.